certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

  2. Does it make sense to run this locally?

 Only if the answers are __No__ and __No__ again should you consider a GitHub action that only runs on GitHub.
 For all other cases, please create a local run script.

-The decision tree below visualizes these rules:
+The decision tree below visualises these rules:

 ```mermaid
 graph TD;